Lawyer for Manchester Cops Wants Gun Store Lawsuit Revived

 According to Morrissette, that is simply not true.
 MacPherson’s record was riddled with enough red flags to prompt the Gun Line staff to delay his approval for a handgun purchase.

-MacPherson was initially unable to purchase the gun when he went to Chester Arms in March 2016.
+MacPherson was initially unable to purchase the gun when he went to Chester Arms in March of 2016.
 The store employee contacted the state’s Gun Line, run by the Department of Safety, for a background check on MacPherson.
-The Gun Line told the store that MacPherson’s status was “delayed” for further investigation, according to Ruoff’s order.
+According to court records, the Gun Line told the store that MacPherson’s status was “delayed” for further investigation.

-The Gun Line investigation found MacPherson has a history of domestic violence charges out of Merrimack, as well as court-ordered mental health evaluations.
-A relative told Merrimack police that MacPherson suffered from serious mental illness, and this was conveyed to the Gun Line.
+The Gun Line investigation found MacPherson had a history of domestic violence charges out of Merrimack, as well as court-ordered mental health evaluations.
+A relative told Merrimack police that MacPherson suffered from severe mental illness, and this was conveyed to the Gun Line.

 While this information was given to the Department of Safety and the Gun Line, the state never told Chester Arms not to sell MacPherson the gun, according to court records.

-The Gun Line investigation found MacPherson’s relationships to the victims in the domestic violence cases did meet the legal definition of a violation that would prevent him from owning a firearm.
+The Gun Line investigation found that because of MacPherson’s relationships with the victims in the domestic violence cases, those convictions met the legal definition of a violation that would prevent him from owning a firearm.
 The Gun Line employees were also unable to verify his mental health condition, according to the order.